Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

-In addition, in terms of SHAP values, we further examine how variations within the parameter space influence the new model's output, leading to accurate results.
+In addition, using SHAP values, we provide an interpretation of how the employed parameters contribute to the model’s predicted output.
 As shown in the top panel of Fig. \ref{fig:D_fit_2_shap_figs}, extremely high values of $\chi$, $C$, and $\log \bar{Q}$ tend to reduce the model's inference, while lower values of these parameters contribute positively.
 This fact aligns with the earlier findings, where high values of $\chi$ and $\log \bar{Q}$ were associated with negative contributions.
-The key difference here lies in the behavior of the $C$ parameter: the higher values of $C$, lead to a decrease in the output value, just as we observed for $\chi$ and $\log \bar{Q}$.
-In contrast, lower values of stellar compactness lead to a positive contribution.
+The key difference here lies in the behavior of the $C$ parameter: the higher values of $C$ lead to a negative contribution in the model's expected value, just as we observed for $\chi$ and $\log \bar{Q}$.
+In contrast, lower values of $C$ lead to a positive contribution.

 In the bottom panel of Fig. \ref{fig:D_fit_2_shap_figs}, the mean absolute SHAP values for each feature across the NS models in the test subset are shown.
 The corresponding values for the parameters $\chi$, $C$, and $\log \bar{Q}$ are $7.86 \times 10^{-2}$, $1.42 \times 10^{-1}$, and $1.58 \times 10^{-1}$, respectively.
-These parameters collectively play a significant role in the performance of the suggested DL model (\ref{eq:D_freq_fit_2}), aiding in the identification of underlying patterns within the data.
-This, in turn, supports the model's ability to make accurate predictions of the normalized parameter $\mathcal{D}$ across the utilized ensemble of EoSs.
+Collectively, these parameters provide an informative feature space that the DL model (\ref{eq:D_freq_fit_2}) uses to identify underlying patterns in the data.
+Above all, the suggested model provides accurate predictions of the normalized parameter $\mathcal{D}$ across the utilized ensemble of EoSs and NS configurations.

 Given the crucial role of $\mathcal{D} -\bar{Q}$ connection in the model's learning ability, it prompts the question of whether there exists a well-behaved correlation that includes other stellar parameters besides $\bar{Q}$ that could be considered at least partially universal.
 Focusing on relatively slowly rotating NSs with $f\in [172.5, 581.4] \ \mathrm{Hz}$, $\chi \in [0.1406, 0.2024]$ and $C \in [0.095,0.3065]$, we now direct our attention to expressing the star's dimensionless frequency $M \times \hat{f}$ as a function of the parameters $\chi$ and $C$ using the suggested DL model.
 The trained ANN model that accurately describes the data should be,